 New contact tracing requirements for businesses

-The government has made it a legal requirement for venues in the following sectors to have a system in place to collect NHS Test and Trace data and to keep this for 21 days.
+It is a legal requirement for venues in the following sectors to have a system in place to collect NHS Test and Trace data, and to keep this for 21 days:

 QR Code poster

-From 24 September, when the NHS COVID-19 app becomes available, it is a legal requirement for the venues listed above to display an NHS Test and Trace QR poster.
+Since 24 September 2020, when the NHS COVID-19 app became available, it is a legal requirement for the venues listed above to display an NHS Test and Trace QR poster.
 This will enable visitors with the app to check in at that location.

 The requirement to display the poster does not replace your current methods of collecting customer data, as some visitors may not have or use the app.

 Even if your venue is not listed in the categories above, but it is visited by members of the public and has a space where people congregate, the government would still encourage you to create a QR code poster.

 The full announcement can be found on the GOV.UK website.